Games Project: FAQs

 Where do editors come from?

 From our committee.
 This is a crucial role, but unglamorous and thankless (though we do try to thank as much as we can).
-If you have any experience editing, we could really use your help (e-mail Mark Armour or Greg Erion for details.)
+If you have any experience editing, we could really use your help (e-mail Rory Costello or John Fredland for details.)
 Fact-checkers are also wanted.
 You could volunteer, for example, to read all game essays from the early 1950s for accuracy.

 Are there opportunities to work with others?